Arnold Schwarzenegger comparing good pump with the orgasmic feeling was enough to motivate bodybuilders to “chase muscle pump”.

 Workout pattern for better pump

-Most of the people can’t get a sufficient pump because of the wrong approach.
-Every day I see dozens of newbies who are just new in the bodybuilding but still trying to lift the heaviest weight.
+Most people can’t get a sufficient pump because of the wrong approach.
+Every day I see dozens of newbies who are just new in bodybuilding but still trying to lift the heaviest weight.

 There is nothing wrong with lifting heavy, but most of the newbies are forgetting about proper form and muscle activation.
 Instead of focusing on heavy lifts, you should focus on better “mind & body connection”.